tfausak/tfausak.github.io/_posts/2013-05-10-upgrading-to-bcrypt.md

 end
 {% endhighlight %}

-Lastly the authenticate function needs to modified to do a couple things.
+Lastly, the authenticate function needs to be modified.
 It should compare using bcrypt if the user has been updated.
+If they haven't, it should compare using the old method.

-If it hasn't, it should compare using the old method, then generate a new hash using bcrypt and delete the old one.
+Once a user authenticates using the old method, it should generate a bcrypt hash for them so it'll use that next time.
+In addition, it needs to delete data stored by the old method.
+If it doesn't, an attacker could just focus their efforts on the legacy data.

 {% highlight ruby %}
 def self.authenticate(username, password)